“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 - local culture everywhere you go

 We wanted to do regular coworking days with our friends Paul & Bri and they found this cool coworking in San Cristobal de las Casas.
-After a couple of visits, we decided to commit for a month and rid ourselves of our uncomfortable work from home situation.
+After a couple of visits, we decided to commit for a month and rid ourselves of our uncomfortable work-from-home situation.

-Centralita Coworking San Cristobal de las Casas offers the fastest wifi speeds in all of San Cris.
+Centralita Coworking San Cristobal de las Casas offers some of the fastest wifi speeds in all of San Cris.
 You get a comfortable, light-filled workspace and a wonderful community.
 They have 2 locations around San Cristobal de las Casas – the Centro location and the Cerrillo location.
 You can float between the 2 locations on an unlimited monthly pass which we did regularly!

 We enjoyed coworking in San Cristobal de las Casas thanks to Centralita.
 They have created a beautiful space for digital nomads to do focused work and meet like-minded people.

-Centralita Centro Coworking San Cristobal de las Casas
+Centralita Centro Coworking

-The Centralita coworking San Cristobal de las Casas Centro location is the bigger of the 2 options.
+The Centralita Centro location is the bigger of the 2 options.
 This is the original and most central location – they opened the Cerillo location a few weeks before we left San Cris.
-The Centralita Centro location is also open more often than the Cerrillo one so if you need to work on a weekend – this is your spot.
+The Centralita Centro location is open longer hours on weekdays and also open on weekends, so if you need to work at night or on a weekend – this is your spot.

 There are several wide tables for groups of people to work and there are also single tables around the whole space.
-The desk and chairs are a beautiful wood design and the space has lots of natural light all around the space.
+The desks and chairs are a beautiful wood design and the space has lots of natural light all around the space.
 There are about 2-4 private offices that you can rent if you want your own space.

-Centralita Cerrillo Coworking San Cristobal de las Casas
+Centralita Cerrillo Coworking

 Views.
 Views.
 Views.
 They have a beautiful floor-to-ceiling glass window overlooking some greenery and mountains.
 They have gorgeous garden views and you could even take calls outside on the grass if you wanted.
-The beautiful coworking space had an outdoor area with a few chairs, hammocks and even a treehouse to work from!
+The beautiful coworking space has an outdoor area with a few chairs, hammocks and even a treehouse to work from!
 Honestly, some of the best coworking views we’ve had!

 Co.404 Coliving & Coworking in San Cristobal de las Casas